Codegurusly/NFC-Attendance-System/README.md

 # NFC Attendance System

 This Java-based NFC attendance system reads NFC tags and logs attendance in an Excel spreadsheet.
-This was initially developed for the Pakistani Student Association at Rutgers University by Dayyan Hamid
+This was initially developed for the final year project for Tabitha wariari in Embu

 ## Requirements
 - Java 8 (or higher)